coder-backend/OCR-and-language-translation/OCR/README.md

 # Optical Character Recognition
-What code contains (This works on English version other language support yet to develop like punjabi,hindi)
+What code contains (This works on English ,punjabi,hindi using tessdata of tesseract)

 1.Used Object detection first with openCV , capture frames with openCV